|

 are toilets here but no shops so most

-about 7 miles south of Ayr.
-Dunure has car
+south of Ayr.
+Dunure has car parking at the

-beach and Dunure Castle.
-This area has a
+Dunure Castle.
+This area has a popular play

 shingle with many rocks that kids like to